pattakosn/stelar3D/Readme.md

 * ~ [GLAD](https://github.com/Dav1dde/glad) ~
 * ~ [GLM](https://github.com/g-truc/glm) ~
 * ~ [Soil2](https://github.com/SpartanJ/soil2) ~
-using vcpkg package manager to automate installation of these. vcpkg does not really work for me on windows+gcc/clang. soil2 i do not need for now so i am no longer including it.
-I also include a hard copy of glaf and glm to make my life easier.
+using the vcpkg package manager to automate installation of these. vcpkg does not really work for me on windows+gcc/clang. soil2 i do not need for now so i am no longer including it.
+I also include a hard copy of glad and glm to make my life easier.

 ```
 git checkout --recurse-submodules